splAcharya/splAcharya/README.md

 # Swapnil Acharya
--📧 spl.acharya@outlook.com | https://www.linkedin.com/in/splacharya/
+- 📧 spl.acharya@outlook.com | https://www.linkedin.com/in/splacharya/
--🤔 I’m looking for help with finding Full time opppurtunities On Software Development, ML, DL, NLP, CV areas -💬 Ask me about Machine Learning / Deep Learning / Embedded Systems
+- 🤔 I’m looking for Full time opppurtunities On Software Development, ML, DL, NLP, CV areas
+- 💬 Ask me about Machine Learning / Deep Learning / Embedded Systems

 I love coding, be it software or hardware.
 I am currently pursuing master’s degree in computer science.
 I also have a bachelor’ s degree in Computer Engineering.
 Currently, outside of college, I am doing certifications and projects in Machine Learning.
 My eventual goal is to focus on Computer Vision and Natural Language Processing.
 Currently I am working at Eden Medical, Inc as an embedded computer vision intern.